Caroline van der Plas

 Caroline Ann Maria van der Plas (/nl/; born 6 June 1967) is a Dutch journalist and politician who has served as a member of the House of Representatives since 2021.
-A former member of the Christian Democratic Appeal (CDA), which she left in 2019, she is the founder and current party leader of the Farmer–Citizen Movement (BBB).
+A former member of the Christian Democratic Appeal (CDA), which she left in 2019, she is the founder of the Farmer–Citizen Movement (BBB).

 Early life and career

 Van der Plas was born on 6 June 1967 in Cuijk to a Dutch father and an Irish mother.
 Her father, Wil van der Plas (1937–2014), was a sports journalist and worked for the regional newspaper Deventer Dagblad.
 Her mother, Nuala Fitzpatrick, is a retired politician of the Christian Democratic Appeal (CDA), who served as an alderman in the municipal executive of Deventer.

 Van der Plas began her career as a journalist, covering the meat industry for Reed Business.
 She would later shift to communications, providing support to agricultural workers' associations and the Dutch Association of Pig Farmers.